 Physician recruitment is a lengthy and detailed process.
 Start early.
-According to Health Match BC, six months lead time is usually considered the minimum amount of time to accommodate all recruitment steps such as advertising, registration and licensing.
+According to Health Match BC, six months lead time is usually considered the minimum amount of time to accommodate all recruitment steps such as advertising, selection and interviewing, licensing and approval requirements and, finally, relocation.
 Ideally, begin the process 12 to 18 months before the intended start date.